agility/Agility-AspNetCore/README.md

 - Agility Modules are executed asnychronously
 - Cross-platform development and hosting
 - Modern frontend tools

-## Coming Soon
-The entire Agility.Web/AspNetCore dll package will be **open sourced** and added to this repository, allowing external developers to debug, and extend the package.
-For now, this package is referenced through a Nuget package only.

 ## How to Get Set Up
 In order to connect this website to an Agility instance, you'll need a Website Name, Security Key, and UGC API credentials.
 If you don't have this, please contact support@agilitycms.com and we can assist you.